qiluojun/qiluojun.github.io/source/_posts/en/hello-world.md

 # Hello World

 Welcome to my English blog!
-This is my first post in English.

-## About this blog
+I haven't gotten to translate the blogs yet, but I will be working on it soon.

-This blog will contain articles about technology, programming, and my personal experiences.
+They will contain articles about technology, programming, and my personal experiences.

 Stay tuned for more content!